 Downtime must always be calculated in the form of currency.
 In this way, you as a company manager can focus on preventing losses when downtime occurs.

 3. Install sensors to early detect potential equipment breakdowns

-Signs of equipment breakdown can generally be seen in three aspects.
+Signs of an equipment breakdown can generally be seen in three aspects.
 The vibration produced by the device is greater than usual.
 The tool gets hot faster than before, or the engine noise is louder than usual.
-These signs may difficult to see with a naked eye, but the sensor can detect those irregularities easily.
+These signs may be difficult to see with the naked eye, but the sensor can detect those irregularities easily.

 Fortunately, sensors like this are relatively inexpensive and not too large in size.
 Don’t hesitate to buy sensors like this to avoid equipment damage that potentially causes losses on a greater scale.